genericpnpmonit0r/b19pre-mappings/README.md

 # Notes

+I will __NOT__ be providing any help with using these mappings.
+You will have to figure that out on your own.

 I will not be making mappings for b1.9pre5 since MCP is available for that version.

 Note that there will be weirdly or stupidly named classes, fields and methods when i was going insane at several points in time.